junxit/us-congress-bills-115/metadata.md

 - 2018-05-18 — Placed on the Union Calendar, Calendar No. 523.
 - 2018-05-18 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-680.
 - 2018-05-18 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-680.
+- 2018-06-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-06-25 — Considered as unfinished business. (consideration: CR H5620-5621)
+- 2018-06-25 — Considered under suspension of the rules. (consideration: CR H5611-5620)
+- 2018-06-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+299.
+- 2018-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-25 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
+- 2018-06-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 0 (Roll no. 289). (text: CR H5611-5614)
+- 2018-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 0 (Roll no. 289).(text: CR H5611-5614)